openquantumhardware/qick/docs/source/tutorials/README.rst

 QICK Tutorials (Jupyter)
 ==========================

-This section contains practical tutorials for learning QICK and the tProc v2.
+This section contains practical tutorials for learning QICK and the tProcessor control core.
 The tutorials are available as Jupyter notebooks and can be run directly on the RFSoC board.

 Prerequisites